Tools & Home Improvement

 • Convenient PC Control and Data Transfer: With USB and TinySA-APP connectivity, the device supports real-time data display and transfer, enhancing data management efficiency.
 This sdr spectrum analyzer includes a 32GB MicroSD card for easy data storage and...

-• 10-Hour Working Time: Powered by a 5000mAh rechargeable battery, it offers up to 10 hours of continuous operation, ideal for field use by RF interference troubleshooters and satellite communication technicians.
-This signal analyzer's compact design makes...
+• 10-Hour Working Time: Powered by a 5000mAh battery, it offers up to 10 hours of continuous operation, ideal for field use by RF interference troubleshooters and satellite communication technicians.
+This signal analyzer's compact design makes it portable...

 SeeSii TinySA Ultra+ ZS406 Spectrum Analyzer, 4.0 Inch 100kHz to 5.4GHz Handheld Tiny Frequency Analyzer with...